hamzeh-kizawi/React-car-website/README.md

 In the my-app folder, create a copy of .env.example and name it .env.

 Open the new .env file and fill in your EmailJS credentials:
-Ini, TOML

 VITE_EMAILJS_SERVICE_ID=your_service_id # Paste from EmailJS
 VITE_EMAILJS_TEMPLATE_ID=your_template_id # Paste from EmailJS
 VITE_EMAILJS_PUBLIC_KEY=your_public_key # Paste from EmailJS

 Run the Frontend App:

 npm run dev

 The React application will now be running.
-Your browser should open to http://localhost:5173.
-You can now use the website!
+Your browser should open to http://localhost:5173